 Summary remarks from the MC followed by workshops

-Concurrent Workshops: you can select your preference
+Concurrent workshops: you can select your preference

 From profiling to progress: Elevating risk maturity through advanced risk profiling